 If no HVAC units or air ducts are located in the attic, Virginia Foam Insulators recommends the removal of the existing insulation and the spraying of a minimum of at least a 1″ average of Closed-Cell Polyurethane Spray Foam onto the attic floor (also known as down spraying).

 With this application all recessed lighting fixtures, fan exhausts, and other fixtures that pierce the ceiling are covered with hard spray foam or mineral wool boxes and then the attic floor is then sprayed with Closed-Cell Polyurethane Foam insulation.
-This application is then followed up by installing Blown-In Fiberglass over the foam insulation to bring the attic to an R-38 code level or higher.
+This application is then followed up by installing fiberglass insulation over the foam insulation to bring the attic to an R-38 code level or higher.
 This approach results in a significant improvement over just Blown-in Fiberglass because an air barrier is reached and it is less expensive than spraying 2 inches of foam.

 First we cover can lights and other ceiling perforations with specially made covers.